-Helping you navigate the state and local tax world
+Helping you navigate state and local taxes

 We at Thompson Tax & Associates, LLC are dedicated multistate tax professionals committed to relieving you of burdens created by the complexities of state and local tax laws and reporting requirements.